 The Graduate Program Coordinator is an integral part of the graduate program (M.S., Direct Ph.D. and Ph.D.) is responsible for the independent overall management and operation of the day-to-day objectives of the Graduate Program.
 The Graduate Program Coordinator interacts with prospective graduate students, current graduate students, faculty advisors and instructors, the Registrar, the academic advising community and other student services.
 Serves as the graduate admissions and registration official, counsels graduate students and faculty on academic matters.
 Has responsibility for making minor/moderate changes in systems and processes to solve problems or improve the effectiveness of the graduate program.
 Recruits high-quality students.
 Graduate students are the main focus of the Graduate Program Coordinator who provides guidance for students' needs or refers them to appropriate resources and ensures they meet the Graduate Program's guidelines and requirements.

-4. Duties of the Graduate Student
+4. Role of the Major Professor

-Workload and Relationship with Major Professor